American imperialism: 1941–1945: World War II

-The Grand Area
+Grand Area concept

+The US began planning for the post-war world at the war's outset.
+This vision originated in the Council on Foreign Relations (CFR), an economic organization that worked closely with government leaders.
+CFR's War and Peace Studies group offered its services to the State Department in 1939 and a secret partnership developed.
+CFR leaders Hamilton Fish Armstrong and Walter H. Mallory saw World War II as a "grand opportunity" for the US to emerge as "the premier power in the world".

-In an October 1940 report to Franklin Roosevelt, Bowman wrote that "the US government is interested in any solution anywhere in the world that affects American trade.
+In an October 1940 report to President Roosevelt, geographer Isaiah Bowman, a key liaison between the CFR and the State Department, wrote, "...the US government is interested in any solution anywhere in the world that affects American trade.
 In a wide sense, commerce is the mother of all wars."
 In 1942 this economic globalism was articulated as the "Grand Area" concept in secret documents.
-The US would have to have control over the "Western Hemisphere, Continental Europe and Mediterranean Basin (excluding Russia), the Pacific Area and the Far East, and the British Empire (excluding Canada)."
-The Grand Area encompassed all known major oil-bearing areas outside the Soviet Union, largely at the behest of corporate partners like the Foreign Oil Committee and the Petroleum Industry War Council.
-The US thus avoided overt territorial acquisition, like that of the European colonial empires, as being too costly, choosing the cheaper option of forcing countries to open their door to American business interests.
+Under that policy the US would have sought control over the "Western Hemisphere, Continental Europe and Mediterranean Basin (excluding Russia), the Pacific Area and the Far East, and the British Empire (excluding Canada)."
+The Grand Area encompassed all known major oil-bearing areas outside the Soviet Union.

-Although the United States was the last major belligerent to join the Second World War, it began planning for the post-war world from the conflict's outset.
-This postwar vision originated in the Council on Foreign Relations (CFR), an economic elite-led organization that became integrated into the government leadership.
-CFR's War and Peace Studies group offered its services to the State Department in 1939 and a secret partnership for post-war planning developed.
-CFR leaders Hamilton Fish Armstrong and Walter H. Mallory saw World War II as a "grand opportunity" for the US to emerge as "the premier power in the world."

-This vision of empire assumed the necessity of the US to "police the world" in the aftermath of the war.
-This was not done primarily out of altruism, but out of economic interest.
-Isaiah Bowman, a key liaison between the CFR and the State Department, proposed an "American economic Lebensraum."
-This built upon the ideas of Time-Life publisher Henry Luce, who (in his "American Century" essay) wrote, "Tyrannies may require a large amount of living space [but] freedom requires and will require far greater living space than Tyranny."
-According to Bowman's biographer, Neil Smith:
+Bowman's "American economic Lebensraum" (lebensraum is a German word advanced by the Nazis as one reason for conquering Europe):

 Better than the American Century or the Pax Americana, the notion of an American Lebensraum captures the specific and global historical geography of U.S. ascension to power.
 After World War II, global power would no longer be measured in terms of colonized land or power over territory.
 Rather, global power was measured in directly economic terms.
 Trade and markets now figured as the economic nexuses of global power, a shift confirmed in the 1944 Bretton Woods agreement, which not only inaugurated an international currency system but also established two central banking institutions—the International Monetary Fund and the World Bank—to oversee the global economy.
 These represented the first planks of the economic infrastructure of the postwar American Lebensraum.

-FDR promised: Hitler will get lebensraum, a global American one.